identity-fraud/9CT2-Unity_Project/PROJECT_DOCUMENTATION.md

 - Inputs: WASD/arrow keys for both right handed and left handed people, spacebar for people who are already used to jumping in 3D games and Q/E to allow more convenient dashing left/right
 - Processing: The game needs to process those inputs and move the character correspondently.
 - Outputs: Render and move the tiles/character
-- Transmission: Recommended specs: Windows 100000 Pro Enterprise, Radeon RX RTX 6070 Super X3D, Intel
+- Transmission: Not much requirements for data transmission for general gameplay
-- Storage: Save the characters last location
+- Storage: Automatically save the characters last location

 ## Functional and Non-functional Requirements
 ### Functional: